declanyg/CS506_Final_Project/midterm_update.md

 ### Financial Headline Data

 For now, we focus our efforts on processing data from Alpha Vantage API.
-There were a few problems posed by this.
-While each call gives us a large quantity of usable data, including sentiment analysis and relevancy of each given news article and headline, we ran into the problem of being rate limited by the free API.
-In order to obtain enough data, we were restricted by the limit of 25 API requests per day.
-However, we managed to get a significant of useable news data; at least for some preliminary explorations into the landscape of news sources.
+Although each call gives us a large quantity of usable data, including sentiment analysis and relevancy of each given news article and headline, there were a few problems posed by this.
+Most notably, the news sentiment query only allows for a limit of 1000 news articles and sentiments to be scraped at a time.
+As such, we had to break down our time frame of one year into multiple different smaller time frames and run a query on each one.
+To maximize the potential amount of scrapable data, we decided to break it into time frames of 6 days each, since 366 is divisible by 6.
+However, this led to the issue of being  rate limited by the free API which restricts it to a limit of 25 API requests per day.
+Thus, currently, the amount of data we scraped is through the use of bi-weekly time frames.

 The distribution of sentiment scores is as follows:
 =======